foxtrotcharliekilo/octobot/README.md

   *[PetroSky](https://petrosky.io/mshawon) is one of the various CloudHosting services with the fastest and most convenient cloud technology.
 Their servers are powered by the latest **AMD RYZEN/EPYC CPUs** with High-Performance **NVMe SSD Hard Drives** that will let your application run faster than ever.
 You can get 2 vCPU with 4 GB ECC RAM for as low as 11.99€/month which will work very well for YouTube-Viewer script for 2 threads.
 Visit [PetroSky](https://petrosky.io/mshawon) to get the fastest VPS with unlimited traffic at the lowest price.
 Use this code `mshawon25` to get **25% discount**  on your purchase*

 # Windows
-* ## Binary Release

-  For windows you can download binary releases from **[Binary releases](https://github.com/MShawon/YouTube-Viewer/releases)**.
-Download this file named `YouTube-Viewer_win_x.x.x.zip`, unzip it and run the `youtube_viewer.exe`.
-Or you can install it from source.
-To do so keep reading.

 * ## Installation